Chisora beats Pulev by split decision

 Chisora edges close content

-It may not have been the most technical bout of all time, but Pulev-Chisora was a fight in which two veterans of the heavyweight division relentlessly traded punches for almost the entirety of the contest.
+It may not have been the most technical bout of all time, but Pulev-Chisora was a fight in which two veterans of the heavyweight division traded punches relentlessly for almost the entirety of the contest.

 Chisora promised he would stick it on Pulev from the first bell and, in front of a raucous crowd of 7,000, was the aggressor straight away, forcing his opponent on to the back foot.

-Pulev's clinching prevented Chisora from finding leverage in the opening two rounds, but the Briton's work to the body was particularly impressive
+Pulev's clinching prevented Chisora from finding leverage in the opening two rounds, but the Briton's work to the body was particularly impressive.

 Chisora bulldozed forward with little regard for his own defence or safety, but Pulev began to find success with his jab and landed the cleaner punches as his opponent lost momentum in rounds three to five.